alblue/scripts/README.md

 images on first use.

-Git hooks are available for certain commands; `command-pre-commit` can be symlinked into a `.git/hooks/pre-commit` type directory.
+Git hooks are available for certain commands; `command-pre-commit` can be symlinked into `.git/hooks/pre-commit` for example.

+* [ctags] - Generate ctags automatically when switching branches
 * [shellcheck] - Provides a wrapper around Ubuntu's shellcheck